 Guidelines are reviewed and approved for adoption at least every two years by LifeWise's Clinical Quality Improvement Committee.
 The committee's composition reflects a variety of medical and behavioral health specialties, as well as geographic regions served by LifeWise.

-Global Initiative for Asthma.
-Global Strategy for Asthma Management and Prevention - 2018
+2019 GINA Report, Global Strategy for Asthma Management and Prevention

 Practice Guideline for the Treatment of Patients with Major Depressive Disorder